 encore test for the current directory.

-Since Encore removes a lot of boilerplate, a lot of the code you'll be writing is business logic that involves databases and calling APIs between services.
+Since Encore removes almost all boilerplate, most of the code you write is business logic that involves databases and calling APIs between services.
 Such behavior is most easily tested with integration tests.

 When running tests, Encore automatically sets up the databases you need